Section 7: Child Protection Conferences

 - Delay would be detrimental to the child.

-The Chairperson may also decide to reconvene the conference if it becomes apparent in the course of the meeting that there is insufficient information.
+The Chair may also decide to hold an early RCPC conference if it becomes apparent in the course of the meeting that there is insufficient information.
 This information must then be recorded within the child/young person's case file within ICS.

 All parents and carers must be invited to conferences (unless exclusion is justified below).